Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AMy name's Lou and I'm with the 85ers.

-Speaker AHi, I'm Paul and I'm also with the 85ers.
+Speaker AMy name's Jake, I'm with the 85ers and I'm Paul and I'm also with the 85ers.

 Speaker ASo what got you guys started in doing the sea shanty business?